elB4RTO/LogDoctor/README.md

 ### Relational

-In the *relational* section you can view how many times a specific fields brought to another.<br/>
+In the *relational* section you can view how many times a specific field brought to another.<br/>
 This section is more suited for long periods of time.<br/>

 ![screenshot](https://github.com/elB4RTO/CRAPLOG/blob/main/crapshots/LogDoctor/stats_relational.png)